CS2613-WI24-FR01B/exploration-activity-2-LucasSavoie/README.md

 The program then ends.
 If the user wishes to give another prompt, they can run the program again.

 If you wish to know more, check out the moreAbout file.
+I also wish for you to delete files after you are done using them.
+Thanks!